vpavlenko/rawl/src/components/rawl/editor/EDITOR_DESIGN.md

 An editor parses a text-based notation and generates both a midi file and an analysis for it.

-A comment symbol is `#`, comments till the end of the line.
+A comment symbol is `%`, comments till the end of the line.
+A single `%` on an empty line comments out everything after it.

 A basic unit of time is a beat.
 There are three levels of grouping above it: